isonic1/Appium-Native-Crawler/README.md

 * Features include:
     * Collects Screenshots
     * Performance Data Collection
-    * Run in Landscape and Portrait
+    * Runs in both Landscape and Portrait
-    * Accessibility Detection
+    * Elements & Accessibility Detection
     * Runs on Sauce Labs
     * Runs in parallel
     * Google Translates App Strings
     * Automated validations with [Applitools Eyes](https://www.applitools.com)
-    * Monkey Tester Mode
+    * Monkey Tester
-    * Replaying a test crawl
+    * Replaying a past test crawl

 ### Why?
-I built this to mimick exploratory testing the best I could make it.
+I built this to mimic exploratory testing the best I could make it.
 Also because it was something I needed at the time and thought should exist.
 I do believe with the speed of development these days we need more tools like this to help us keep pace and not sacrifice quality.
 I also got tired or writing and refactoring tests for a constantly changing application so I automated the automation.

 ### Will this work for every app?
 Probably not but that is the challenge of building somethign that does.
 Will it work for most apps?
 I think so.
 If it doesn't work for your app, help make it work by contributing a pull request. :)